Jean-Claude-D/OzWord/README.txt

-This is Oxford he's an English assistant what you need in english he will help you with.
+This is Oz he's an English assistant what you need in english he will help you with.